Clinical Mental Health Counseling, Master of Science in Education

 Admission to Pursue a Degree

-Those planning to be full-time students in the Clinical Mental Health Counseling program should obtain full admission to their chosen program of study the semester prior to their enrollment by completing the following steps:
+Those planning to be full-time students in the Clinical Mental Health Counseling program should obtain full admission the semester prior to their enrollment by completing the following steps:

 - Complete the UNK Department of Graduate Studies online application.
 All materials listed below are uploaded with the online application:

-- "Motivation for becoming a counselor, school psychologist or student affairs professional" essay
+- "Motivation for becoming a clinical mental health counselor professional" essay.

-- Three Electronic References (Forms are automatically sent to recommenders when application is submitted.)
+- Three electronic professional references.
+Forms are automatically sent to recommenders when application is submitted.

 - When all materials have been received, the Office of Graduate Studies and Research will conduct an initial evaluation.
 Applicants meeting admission requirements for graduate study will be forwarded to the Department for consideration and recommendation.

 - Applicants must participate in the CSP Department admission interview/intake process which occurs each semester.
-When the application is complete, the CSP Department secretary will send the applicant a confirmation of this meeting via electronic mail to the preferred email address indicated on the application.
-Applicants to the Student Affairs program do not participate in the interview/intake process.
+When the application is complete, the CSP Department Office Associate will send the applicant a confirmation of this meeting via electronic mail to the preferred email address indicated on the application.

 - Department recommendations for admissions are submitted to the Dean of Graduate Studies.

-- Admission decisions are mailed from the Office of the Dean of Graduate Studies (i.e. an unconditional/full status, conditional/provisional status, or denial).
+- Letters with admission decisions (i.e. an unconditional/full status, conditional/provisional status, or denial) are mailed from the Office of the Dean of Graduate Studies .

 Application for Candidacy